Cris Tales: Gameplay

 The game is a turn-based RPG, along with the ability to time jump, both on the map and in-battle, affecting the gameplay.
 Each playable character has their own unique abilities.

 The primary game mechanic consists on the manipulation of time.
 The screen is split into three sections, showing the present in the center, the past on the left, and the future on the right.
-During the story, Crisbell must complete a series of missions with the help of Matias, where she must use her time powers to learn from the past and use it to save the present thus creating a brighter future.
-But tread lightly, your choices will have consequences which could affect the people you meet and interact with which could alter their lives and futures as well.
+During the story, Crisbell must complete a series of missions with the help of Matias, where she must use her time powers to learn from the past and use it to save the present thus creating a different future.
+Depending on the player's choices, they could affect the lives of NPCs, thus resulting in one of three different endings.

-In battle, Crisbell can summon the crystal powers to send enemies to the past or the future, altering their characteristics, in which the player can use it to take advantage but sometimes it makes your enemies stronger or return them to their prime so use it wisely.
-The battles are carried out using commands to select attacks, skills, or items, in addition to making the precise pressing of buttons during attacks, allowing doing more damage to enemies or receive less damage.
+In battle, Crisbell can summon the crystal powers to send enemies to the past or the future, altering their characteristics (e.g planting a potential poison attack as Wilhelm in the past will cause that enemy to be poisoned in the future).
+The battles are carried out using commands to select attacks, skills, or items, in addition to making the precise pressing of buttons during attacks, allowing more damage to enemies or receiving less damage.

 In addition to the main story, the demo includes a Colosseum mode, where the player faces a horde of enemies, in order to test their skills.
+This mode appears in the final game near a later point in a post-launch patch.